Learn vocabulary from the environment

 For every word, easy clickable shorcuts are shown next to the translations for Google Images and DuckDuckgo Images (seeing what a word is can be really useful), YouGlish (for real-life pronounciations) and GIPHY (for fun).

-The add-on is now available from my Github page.
+The code is available from my Github page.
 It will be published in the add-on stores soon.